borisfom/cuEquivariance/docs/tutorials/stp.rst

    linear_jax = cuex.tensor_product(d)
    linear_jax

-Now we can execute the linear layer with random input and weight tensors.
+Now we are executing the linear layer with random input and weight tensors.

 .. jupyter-execute::